 Cardiovascular disease (CVD) is among the major causes of death worldwide and is mainly caused by atherosclerosis, a lipid-driven chronic inflammatory disease of the large and mid-sized arteries.
 Recent clinical trials have demonstrated that inflammation increases atherosclerosis and CVD in humans.

-Our group studies mechanisms of inflammation and how these affect atherosclerosis and other vascular diseases.
-We have discovered that cholesterol efflux pathways in macrophages suppress inflammasome activation, which decreases neutrophil extracellular traps (NETs) in atherosclerotic plaques, promoting plaque stability.
+We study mechanisms of inflammation and how this affects atherosclerosis and other CVD.
+We have discovered that cholesterol efflux pathways in macrophages suppress inflammasome activation, decreasing neutrophil extracellular traps (NETs) in atherosclerotic plaques, as such promoting plaque stability.
 More recently, we found that deficiency of cholesterol efflux pathways in T cells increases T cell apoptosis, which decreases macrophage inflammation and atherosclerosis.

 Our main fields of research interest include: